-With some careful planning, you have a better chance of keeping your tax refund in Chapter 7 bankruptcy.
+Here are some ways to increase your chances of keeping your tax refund in Chapter 7 bankruptcy.

 If you file during tax season.
 Individuals who file bankruptcy during tax season often have to figure out what to do with the tax refund they have just received.
 You can use any available tax refund or wildcard exemption to protect it.
 But if your state doesn't offer these exemptions, or you want to save your wildcard for other assets, consider these strategies:

-Another way to protect a tax refund is to defer more of your salary into an employer IRA or 401k.
-However, do not deposit the tax refund into your bank account and then make a retirement fund contribution won't work.
+Contribute to retirement.
+You might want to defer more of your salary into an employer IRA or 401k.
+However, depositing the tax refund into your bank account before making a retirement fund contribution won't work.
 Once the return hits your account, it will become an asset.